Grab your cheat sheet. |

 Hair loss

-Some people with high testosterone experience androgenetic alopecia (hair loss) and for those whose genetic makeup if predisposed to baldness, the process of losing your hair can accelerate.
+Some people with high testosterone experience androgenetic alopecia (hair loss) and for those whose genetic makeup is predisposed to baldness, the process of losing your hair can accelerate.

 What makes testosterone high?